fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 We need to find the password and submit it to the <code>unlock</code> function in order to beat this level.

 The <code>password</code> variable has been initialized with the <code>private</code> modifier.
 However, this does not mean that the variable is, in fact, [a secret](https://docs.soliditylang.org/en/v0.8.4/security-considerations.html?highlight=private%20variables).
-Anyone can read any smart contract's storage as it is on-chain.
+Anyone can read any smart contract's storage as it is located on-chain.

 In this case, the password is stored in <code>slot 1</code> (<code>slot 0</code> is occupied by the variable <code>locked</code>).
 We can read the password from our browser console by calling: